Portland Cerebral Palsy Attorney

 Contact a Portland, Oregon Cerebral Palsy Lawyer For a Free Consultation

 Learning that your child needlessly suffered a birth injury that resulted in lifelong impairments can be traumatizing.
 While your focus should be on ensuring that your child receives all of the care, treatment, and assistance they need to thrive with their condition, you should also consider whether you have the legal right to file a legal claim to recover for the losses incurred by you and your child.
 At the Johnston Law Firm in Portland, we have extensive experience helping parents seek recovery for preventable birth injuries caused by medical malpractice.
 We know how to handle these complex cases and are committed to protecting your rights as birth injury victims.
-Please call our cerebral palsy attorneys for free to discuss your situation today.
+Please do not hesitate to call our cerebral palsy attorneys for free to discuss your situation today.